gregalantiu2/StockTrading.Libraries/README.md

 # StockTrading.Libraries
-Class libraries to be share between Desktop and Web version of StockTrading app
+Class libraries that contain classes that are shared between Desktop and Web version of StockTrading app